 Most sarcomas develop in people with no known risk factors, however identified risk factors include genetic conditions such as absence of the retinoblastoma.
 Other risk factors include chromosomal alterations and, rarely, radiation exposure, especially in childhood.
 According to the American Cancer Society, radiation exposure accounts for less than 5% of sarcomas.
 Exposure to vinyl chloride and arsenic are linked to development of liver sarcoma.

 There are currently no screening tests for sarcoma, so it is important to know if you have a family history of sarcoma or any of the conditions listed above.
-If so, you may want to ask your healthcare provider about genetic testing.
+You may want to ask your healthcare provider about genetic testing.

 If you have symptoms or other reasons that suggest you may have a sarcoma, your doctor will use one or more methods to find out if the disease is present, including reviewing your complete medical history to check for risk factors, and to ask you about symptoms, as well as any other medical conditions.
 They will also examine you for signs of sarcomas and other health problems.